Laptop Running AirDroid App

 Pair a Physical Keyboard with My iPhone or iPad

 You can pair iOS devices with Bluetooth keyboards.
-This would be an easy solution — and one I may eventually try.
-But retrieving the keyboard from a drawer and pairing it would involve more friction than I’d prefer.
+This would be an easy solution, but retrieving the keyboard from a drawer and pairing it would involve more friction than I’d prefer.

 Compact Keyboard